pelias-deprecated/vagrant/README.md

   }
 ```

-* now that you've edited `PELIAS_VAGRANTFILE`, run `vagrant up` to start loading data, or `vagrant provision` if you'd previously started the instance
+* now that you've edited `PELIAS_VAGRANT_CFG`, run `vagrant up` to start loading data, or `vagrant provision` if you'd previously started the instance

 Bugs/Issues
 -----------